gitaaronc/autohubpp/README.md

 This is the backend server software only.
 I currently run it on a Beaglebone Black.
 The front end used with this project is Home Assistant.

 A very simple python library was written to communicate with this server software.
-Autohub components were also written to be included with Home Assistant.
+Autohub components were also written for us with with Home Assistant.
+ - Python library for autohub: https://github.com/gitaaronc/pyautohub

 This is the initial push to the repo, additional documentation will follow.